My Dinner

 Stem from cabbage removed.
 Cabbage being shredded in food processor.

 1. Wash the cabbage and remove the outer leaves.
-Quarter through the stem and remove the dense core with a sharp knife and discard.
+Quarter it through the stem and remove the dense core with a sharp knife, then discard.

 2. Finely slice the cabbage into thin shreds.
-Alternatively, you can use a mandolin or a food processor to shred the cabbage.
-Place into a large bowl.
+Alternatively, you can use a mandoline or a food processor to shred the cabbage.
+Place in a large bowl.

 White cabbage being kneaded with salt to draw out water.

-1. Now sprinkle the salt over the cabbage.
-With your hands kneed the salt into the cabbage for approximately 5 minutes.
+1. Sprinkle the salt over the cabbage.
+With your hands, knead the salt into the cabbage for approximately 5 minutes.
 Then leave to rest for at least 20 minutes.
 (This process is necessary to draw out the excess water from the cabbage.
-Otherwise, your coleslaw might end up soggy).
+Otherwise, your coleslaw might end up soggy.)

-2. In the meantime, finely cube the onions.
+2. In the meantime, finely dice the onions.

 onion fried in pan.
 German coleslaw dressing poured into cabbage.